OtherRealms/Shot-Manager-Guide/source/index.rst

 .. image:: Overlay.JPG

-Overlays include, Output Summary, Notes, basic shot info and the Shot Sequence Editor.
+Overlays include, Output Summary, Notes, basic Shot info and the Shot Sequence Editor.
 Toggles and opacity settings can be found within Blender's Overlay dropdown.
 Scaling is adjusted to follow Blender's settings in Preferences -> Interface -> Resolution Scale.
 Further scaling can be applied.

 Overlay Options
 -----------------